-The loan information contained in this section pertains to the 2013-2014 academic year.
-If you wish to borrow a loan for the current 2012-2013 year, please contact the Financial Aid Office at email@example.com.
+The loan information contained in this section pertains to the 2014-2015 academic year.

 Students who meet federal eligibility requirements are able to borrow under the subsidized Perkins and unsubsidized Federal Direct Lending programs.
 Students must be U.S. citizens or permanent residents and enrolled at least half time in a degree-granting program.
 Please note that students enrolled in the Division of Special Registration are not eligible for these programs.
 Additional information is available from the federal student aid Direct Loans website.
 International students in the Graduate School of Arts and Sciences interested in applying for an alternative loan may contact the Graduate School’s Financial Aid Office.